Redeeming Miles with Singapore Airlines KrisFlyer - A Complete Guide

-Mileage transfers of Amex Membership Rewards, Chase Ultimate Rewards and Citibank ThankYou Rewards to Singapore Airlines KrisFlyer occur instantaneously, though in some cases it may take upwards of 48 hours.
+Mileage transfers from Amex Membership Rewards, Chase Ultimate Rewards, and Citibank ThankYou Rewards to Singapore Airlines KrisFlyer occur instantaneously, though in some cases it may take upwards of 48 hours.
 KrisFlyer does allow you to place a hold on an award ticket for up to 72 hours at a fee of $25 per person.

 Star Alliance search is slow, use another search engine

 KrisFlyer awards can be booked either via the website or via their call center, which applies both to Singapore Airlines own operated flights and Star Alliance.
-Be warned however that the Star Alliance award functionality is slow and is not well suited for complex itineraries.
-We therefore recommend that you use a different Star Alliance search engine such as United’s, make notes of the flight numbers and book via the call center.
+Be warned that the Star Alliance award functionality is slow and is not well suited for complex itineraries.
+Therefore, we recommend that you use a different Star Alliance search engine, such as United’s, make notes of the flight numbers, and book via the call center.
 No extra fee is charged for call center bookings.

 Book Singapore Airlines redemptions online

-Singapore Airlines redemptions are best booked online, simply because Singapore Airlines displays better inventory to their own members than they do to Star Alliance partners.
-We therefore advise you to only use the KrisFlyer search engine when searching for Singapore Airlines awards.
+Singapore Airlines flight redemptions are best booked online, simply because Singapore Airlines displays better inventory to its own members than it does to Star Alliance partners.
+We therefore advise you to only use the KrisFlyer search engine when searching for awards on flights operated by Singapore Airlines.

 Waitlisting is possible